Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/max.md

 ### Example 1: @MAX(t)

-Return the highest value of the time series for the _requested_ period.
+Returns the highest value of the time series for the _requested_ period.

 `Result = @TS('VARINT',@MAX( @t('.H_Ts1')))`